Are you interested in understanding how search engine results pages work?

 - Leverage browser caching

-There are a number of factors that go into SEO, but some of the most important ones are quality content and good backlinks.
-But also other things such as internal linking, organic CTR, and site loading time.
+Several factors go into SEO, but some of the most important ones are quality content and good backlinks.

 Do you have any questions about how SERPs work?